uniconstructor/demandbaselabs/Adobe_Target/README.md

 ##JavaScript Connector
-This solution is only recommended ff you do not have Adobe Analytics or you have not licensed the Demandbase Analytics Module.
+This **manual** solution is only recommended if you do not have Adobe Analytics or you have not licensed the Demandbase Analytics Module.

 ###Installation
 1. Edit your `mbox.js` file to include the following plugin (*Configuration > Mbox.js > Edit*).